fyapy/mikamin/readme.md

 ### Using a custom locale dictionary

-When you call `validateSchema`, he have parametr `fromatter`, and you able to detect user language, and after just
+When you call `handleSchema`, he have parametr `fromatter`, and you able to detect user language, and after just

 ```ts
 const formatErrorMsg = (lang: Language): ErrorFormater => ({ rule, name, meta }) => {